timothycdc/TOSS/site/content/docs.md

 ## 2. Postmaking – Things to note
 ### Images
-Images should around to Full-HD resolution (1920 x 1080), which translates to a file size around 500kB.
+Images should be around to Full-HD resolution (1920 x 1080), which translates to a file size in the 200kB to 600kB range.
 This size strikes a good balance between quality and website loading times.
-Don't include too many pictures per page –– that'll slow the page down and make site visitors scroll a fair bit more than necessary.
+Don't include too many pictures per article –– that'll slow the page down and make site visitors scroll a fair bit more than necessary.

 You can find royalty-free illustration images on [Unsplash](https://www.unsplash.com), which are colour-graded for that svelte, high-production-level aesthetic.
 If you look carefully, you'll see an option to download the photo from Unsplash at Medium resolution, which is perfect for the blog.
 You can always compress your own pictures using an image compressor online.